thisfred/all_thumbs/README.md

 of rules of thumb I currently believe to be helpful in writing maintainable software.

+It's a place for me to point to (or look up) when someone asks me why I made a particular decision, or why I'm advocating for a certain change in code review: it's easy for some of these to turn into muscle memory, but writing down the rationale, and periodically examining it is a good way to check that I'm not doing things just because I've been doing them for a long time.

 The rules themselves will probably mostly be at the level of implementation patterns, as defined by Kent Beck's book of the same
 title: